 Presenting: Ethique’s Tip to Toe, the do-it-all shampoo and shave bar.

-Made with plant-based ingredients like kaolin clay, cocoa butter, lime, and mint oils, the ingredients work together to create a soft and rich lather that lifts hairs for a close shave.
+Made with plant-based ingredients like kaolin clay, cocoa butter, lime, and mint oils, the ingredients in the Ethique shaving bar work together to create a soft and rich lather that lifts hairs for a close shave.

-It’s also vegan, not tested on animals, certified palm oil-free, and saves 2,750 mL of water.
+It’s also vegan, not tested on animals, certified palm oil-free, and saves 2,750 mL of water per bar.

 The only thing it can’t do is actually shave a face (though Ethique will probably figure that one out, too).

-Ethique is the Certified B Corp and Carbon Neutral company that’s prevented more than 11 million plastic bottles from being manufactured since 2012.
+Ethique is the Certified B Corp and a carbon-neutral company that’s prevented more than 11 million plastic bottles from being manufactured since 2012.

 Aside from their two operating locations (in New Zealand and the US), they have a positive presence worldwide—especially since 2% of their sales are donated to charity.